KAuser2094/KAuser2094/README.md

 - 👋 Hi, I’m @KAuser2094 (Or Kastel usually on other websites)
 - 👀 I’m interested in ... ?
 - 🌴 I've currently learnt ...
-Python (+ Django), Lua, some C#/Java, basic C/C++ and very rudimentary JS (I don't like JS -_-)
+Python (+ Django), Lua, some C#/Java, basic C/C++ and very rudimentary JS
 - 🌱 I’m currently learning ...
-Improving Lua and Django, possible JS (still don't like it).
+Improving Lua.
 - 💞️ I’m looking to collaborate on ... anything and nothing.
-(Ok with anything if it comes, looking for nothing in particular)
 - 📫 How to reach me ... if you don't already have contact information then you probably shouldn't be reaching me.

 <!---